nicola-farina/optimisation-based-robot-control/assignment_03/README.md

 ```
 python3 train.py [single|double] name_of_experiment
 ```
+where _name_of_experiment_ is a name you choose to identify your training experiment.
 Optionally, you can specify the following parameters:

 | Name and value                | Description                                                 | Default  |